See a list of Early Childhood Education Programs by Clicking Here!

 Career Outlook and Related Childhood Fields

-The average salary for an early childhood educator is approximately $33,000 per year, and entry level positions average at $20,000 per year.
+The average salary for an early childhood educator is approximately $33,000 per year with experienced teachers earning over $53,000 annually according to the BLS.
 Salary is affected by the place of work, the size of the facility, its location, and the number of students served.
 Work experience and education may play a factor in increased salary, but the contribution from both is minimal, though this may change in the future as greater emphasis is placed on early childhood education.

 If a student is interested in other degrees similar to early childhood education, he or she may want to consider elementary education, child psychology, higher education, secondary education, general education, education administration, or an occupational therapy.
 For more information about a career in teaching, check out The Single Most Comprehensive Guide to a Teaching Career post on our blog.